keywordsalad/thisfieldwas.green/site/_drafts/reasons-why-my-website-is-offline.md

 For now, I host my source code at [bitsof.thisfieldwas.green](https://bitsof.thisfieldwas.green).
 My website source repository is directly accessible from [keywordsalad/thisfieldwas.green](https://bitsof.thisfieldwas.green/keywordsalad/thisfieldwas.green).

 [^tos]: There exists an episode of South Park where Kyle accepts the Apple iTunes user agreement [without reading it](https://www.imdb.com/title/tt1884035/).
-It's worth a watch but the writers apply a heavy-handed story telling device to get their point across.
+It's worth a watch but the writers employ a heavy-handed storytelling device to get their point across.
 I liked it, but you may not.